ORMGP Particle Tracking Web-tool

 Numerical groundwater flow models

-The “Long-term average” flux fields of the above models were computed by running each model (in their delivered form) to a steady state.
+The “Long-term average” flux fields of the above models were computed by running each model (in their delivered form) to steady state.
 This produces a standard numerical model output.
 From these outputs, the particle tracking methodology is applied.

 from Langevin et.al., 2017